charles-the-developer/GAM-Bidding-Only-iOS-Draft/GAM-Bidding-only-ios.md

 3. Link Prebid AdUnit code to your GMA AdUnits - for any adunits that your business team wants to connect to the Prebid auction.
 4. Test

-[links to be added once pages are written]
+[TBD links to be added once pages are written]

 ## AdUnit-Specific instructions